Boolean Search Operators:

 Launch your browser.

-Type in your search terms using quotation marks.
+Type in your search terms.

 Use AND or & between terms to limit your search results further.
 The search engine will return results including both terms.